Pre-Selection Show Projections

 -Virginia Tech gets pushed off the 9 line by fellow ACC member Georgia Tech.
 Following their win in the ACC Championship, the Yellow Jackets resume surpassed theirs, especially considering the Hokies lost the head to head at home in a blowout.

 Cleveland State: Down from 14 seed to 15 seed

 -Cleveland State falls to a 15 seed after Abilene Christian won the Southland Conference Tournament, and took the Vikings spot on the 14 line.

 Entering and Leaving the Field:

--NC Central beat Norfolk St. in the MEAC final, and thus took their spot in the field as a 16 seed.
+-Iona beat Fairfield in the MAAC Championship and take their spot in the field as the conference's AQ.

 Other teams who won and lost since the last update but who's seed did not change did likely move up or down the S-Curve accordingly, however the win/loss was not major enough (or other teams that were near them on the S- Curve had equally impactful wins/losses as well) to actually change their seed.